jack-mil/ip-notify/README.md

 - Or run the supplied docker image and compose project (cron in docker)

 ## Args
+- `--service` The desired service to send the notification to.
+Currently, `discord` and `msteams` are possible options.
-- `--webhook` The Discord webhook endpoint (Required)
+- `--webhook` The webhook endpoint (Required)
 - `-o | --cache-dir` The file to write save the previous ip to (Default: `$XDG_CONFIG_HOME/ip-notify/old_ip`)
 - `--test` Send the webhook even if the IP hasn't changed

 ## Env Vars
 Most useful when running in Docker (See `docker-compose.yml`).
 ```
+# The desired webhook service to use.
+WEBHOOK_SERVICE=discord
-# The discord webhook url.
+# The webhook url.
 Include here or in .env file
 WEBHOOK_URL=${WEBHOOK_URL}
 # The color of the Discord Embed in hex
 EMBED_COLOR=1bb106